-- 4.128 When the insurer makes a determination of liability under section 6.20 of the Act, it must notify the claimant of its decision in writing.
-The notice must be clearly identified as a Liability Notice Claim for damages, and must explain the insurer's decision to admit or deny liability, including: - (a) whether its insured driver or owner owed the claimant a duty of care and whether they breached that duty - (b) whether the claimant suffered loss, injury or damage as a result of the insured's breach of duty - (c) a reference to the nature and the source of the evidence that supports the allegation - (d) if liability is admitted for only part of the claim, sufficient detail to ascertain the extent to which liability is admitted with reference to the nature and the source of the evidence that supports the allegation - (e) if the insurer alleges contributory negligence, the degree of contributory negligence it says can be attributed to the injured person and the reasons for that allegation, with reference to the nature and the source of the evidence that supports the allegation - (f) an explanation of the consequences of the decision, including any effects on the claimant's entitlements - (g) explanation of the review process, including the timeframe in which an application for review must be made - (h) explanation that the claimant may seek further information from the insurer or the Authority and/or a lawyer to understand the decision and rights of review.
+- 4.118 When the insurer makes a determination of liability under section 6.20 of the Act, it must notify the claimant of its decision in writing.
+The notice must be clearly identified as a Liability Notice Claim for damages, and must explain the insurer's decision to admit or deny liability, including: - (a) whether its insured driver or owner owed the claimant a duty of care and whether they breached that duty - (b) whether the claimant suffered loss, injury or damage as a result of the insured's breach of duty - (c) a reference to the nature and the source of the evidence that supports the allegation - (d) if liability is admitted for only part of the claim, sufficient detail to ascertain the extent to which liability is admitted with reference to the nature and the source of the evidence that supports the allegation - (e) if the insurer alleges contributory negligence, the degree of contributory negligence it says can be attributed to the injured person and the reasons for that allegation, with reference to the nature and the source of the evidence that supports the allegation - (f) an explanation of the consequences of the decision, including any effects on the claimant's entitlements - (g) explanation of the review process, including the timeframe in which an application for review must be made - (h) explanation that the claimant may seek further information from the insurer or the Authority and/or a lawyer to understand the decision and rights of review. - 4.119 The notice Liability Notice Claim for damages must also contain copies of all the information relevant to the decision, regardless of whether the information supports the decision.